dober-man/GoodWAFSec/module3/lab2/lab2.rst

 ..
 NOTE:: You should see that you are blocked and received a message with a support ID.
 .. image:: images/image8_3_2.png

+23. Repeat steps 12-15

 ..
 NOTE:: Did the query work?
 Why not?

-19. Return to the BIG-IP and the Event Logs tab
+24. Return to the BIG-IP and the Event Logs tab

-20. In the upper right corner change the auto refresh to 10 seconds
+25. In the upper right corner change the auto refresh to 10 seconds

 .. image:: images/image9_3_2.png

-21. Click on the log entry for /webgoat/login and examine the request.
+26. Click on the log entry for /webgoat/login and examine the request.

-22. Change from Basic to All Details and will see more details regarding the request
+27. Change from Basic to All Details and will see more details regarding the request

 .. image:: images/image10_3_2.png

-23. Click on Attack signature detected
+28. Click on Attack signature detected

 .. image:: images/image11_3_2.png